-Pipedrive’s Silver plan costs $12.50 per user per month and lets users add and search for contacts, view tasks, and review contact history on a desktop or on its easy to use mobile app.
+Pipedrive’s Silver plan costs $12.50 per user, per month and lets users add and search for contacts, view tasks, and review contact history on a desktop or on its easy-to-use mobile app.
 Contact lists can be imported and exported with the touch of a button.
 However, it does not integrate with Outlook.
 Emails sent outside of Pipedrive in Gmail aren’t automatically logged either as they are in the more expensive plans, nor is there a built-in scheduler function.

-While Freshsales also includes a visual pipeline tool, the ease at which lead and contact cards can be moved through the sales process and pipeline setup give Pipedrive’s tool an edge.
+While Freshsales also includes a visual pipeline tool, the ease with which lead and contact cards can be moved through the sales process and pipeline setup give Pipedrive’s tool an edge.
 Therefore, Pipedrive is best for business wanting to manage their contacts by associating them with leads within a visual pipeline.

-For $24.50 per month per user, the Gold plan includes smart contact data, which means Pipedrive automatically updates contact records with information it finds on sources like LinkedIn and social media.
+For $24.50 per user, per month, the Gold plan includes smart contact data, which means Pipedrive automatically updates contact records with information it finds on sources like LinkedIn and social media.
 This frees up users from manual data entry and is not available in the Silver plan.
 It also includes a built-in meeting scheduler, further streamlining the sales process.
 Users can also send and read emails without leaving Pipedrive.

-Therefore, the Gold plan is best for sales teams that appreciate an easy to view sales pipeline and those who would like their contact management system to automatically update a contact’s social media profiles.
+Therefore, the Gold plan is best for sales teams that appreciate an easy to view the sales pipeline and those who would like their contact management system to automatically update a contact’s social media profiles.
 It is also a good plan for sales teams that would like more real-time alerts.

-The Platinum plan then is best for teams that sell into a sensitive market where customer contact information must be protected at the highest levels.
+The Platinum plan is best for teams that sell into a sensitive market where customer contact information must be protected at the highest levels.
 It is also a good plan for sales managers who need to utilize multiple dashboards in reporting their business analytics.

 What Pipedrive Is Missing